Votes

-- Genocide's factual error regarding 'Gone in 60 seconds' was noted and called out by viewers.
+- Jorilla G received criticism for a factual error in his 'Gone in 60 seconds' movie reference, which was quickly noted by fans.

 Related Battles